CrunchyData/postgres-operator/docs/content/installation/other/google-cloud-marketplace.md

 ## Step 5: Setup Environment variables

-The PostgreSQL Operator Client uses several environmental variables to make it easier for interfacing with the PostgreSQL Operator.
+The `pgo` Client uses several environmental variables to make it easier for interfacing with the PGO, the Postgres Operator.

 Set the environmental variables to use the key / certificate pair that you pulled in Step 3 was deployed via the marketplace.
 Using the previous examples, You can set up environment variables with the following command: